jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 ## Possession and Exorcism
 A possessed creature is one whose control of their physical body has been usurped by another spirit or soul.
-This is normally the result of losing a Spirit Combat, whereupon the victor entwines itself around the defeated soul and rides it back to the loser’s corporeal body in the material world.
+This is normally the result of losing a Spirit Combat, whereupon the victor entwines itself around the defeated soul and rides it back to the loser's corporeal body in the material world.
 There are two forms of possession, Dominant and Covert.

 Dominant Possession occurs when the possessing entity literally takes complete control of the